6 Tips for Designing Employee Training via a Chatbot

 1. Less is More

 Split long paragraphs of text into short lines, preferably 1-2 lines on the mobile device screen.
-It improves readability and looks like texting in the messenger.
+It improves readability and looks like texting in messenger.

 2. Set the Tone

 Think about your audience – what conversation tone fits your audience the most?
 Once you have that figured out, use it consistently in all chatbot messages.
 Serious, sarcastic, funny, engaging, optimistic – select one and stick to it.
 Remember to use emojis and keep in mind that emojis should match the tone of the conversation.

 To make chatbot-based training effective and engaging, it should feel like a two-way conversation.
 The best way to make it feel like a conversation is to give the user a chance to "speak".
 After the learner sees a couple of messages popping up on the screen, (keep your message not longer than 1-2 lines), it's the right time to react.

 Create a few simple prompts in the admin system:

 Check out how it looks on the user's side: